Building an audience involves a lot of trial and error.

 A dietician named Sadia Badiei created Pick Up Limes and began posting videos about nutrition, travel, minimalism, and productivity at the beginning of 2017.
-By the end of the year, she had more than 650,000 subscribers.
+By the end of that year, she had more than 650,000 subscribers.

-Now, at the end of 2018, she has more than one million subscribers.
+Now, in 2020, she has more than three million subscribers.

 I discovered the channel after a damn good headline on my YouTube home page caught my eye.
 All of the videos I binge-watched in a short period of time were professional and polished, and I knew I’d check out new content from Sadia in the future as well.

 I also noticed a lot of similarities to another YouTube channel I followed called Jenny Mustard.

-So, it was no surprise that by the middle of 2017 Sadia did a video collaboration with Jenny and mentioned that she was influenced by Jenny’s content-creation style influenced the videos on the Pick Up Limes channel.
+So, it was no surprise that by the middle of 2017 Sadia collaborated with Jenny and mentioned that Jenny’s content-creation style influenced the videos on the Pick Up Limes channel.

 The business of creativity

-Sadia didn’t just stay a fan — a consumer — of Jenny’s content; she transformed from Fan to Fanatic to Fantastic Content Creator.
+Sadia didn’t just stay a fan — a consumer — of Jenny’s content; she transformed from a Fan to a Fanatic to a Fantastic Content Creator.

 Your favorite content creators all decided to shed their old selves in order to grow.
 And your favorite content is a direct product of time dedicated to learning and studying.

 It’s a process, and it’s one everyone in the business of creativity knows well.